Riverside towns Vietnam — aerial of two wooden boats with women in white áo dài releasing paper lanterns on the Thu Bồn River, Hội An

 2. Huế — Perfume River, Central Vietnam

 Huế gives you imperial weight.
 The Perfume River (Sông Hương) flows roughly 80 km from the Trường Sơn range to Thuận An beach, and its banks carry the Imperial Citadel of the Nguyễn Dynasty (1802–1945), the Thiên Mụ Pagoda, and a string of royal tombs.
-Lord Nguyễn Hoàng named it for the upstream orchards whose blossoms scent the water in autumn.
+It is said to take its name from the upstream orchards whose blossoms scent the water in autumn.
 Three hours up the coast from Hội An on the train, Huế is a slower, more contemplative town — a good complement to Hội An's mercantile bustle.

 Take a dragon boat upriver in the late afternoon to see Thiên Mụ at golden hour.
 Huế is also the place to taste Central Vietnamese imperial cuisine — bún bò Huế, bánh bèo, bánh khoái — which is more delicate, more dish-by-dish, than the better-known southern food.